Canning, Food Preservation, Fruit Preserves & Pie Fillings, Water Bath Canning

 canning jars in a water bath canner

 Fill clear pint-sized jars with applesauce using a funnel until there is 1/2 inch of headspace.
 Using a knife or canning tool, remove any air bubbles in the jars.
-Wipe rims with a clean wash cloth and put lids and rings on.
+Wipe rims with a clean washcloth and put lids and rings on.
 Tighten rings to fingertip tight.

-This recipe is for unsweetened and plain applesauce but you can add sugar to make it a little sweeter!
+This recipe is for unsweetened and plain applesauce, but you can add sugar to make it a little sweeter!
 Adding 1 cup of sugar to this recipe would sweeten up the applesauce.
 Feel free to add a little less and then taste test!
 Then you can add more if you want.

 black raspberry applesauce